Natálie Taschlerová

 Natálie Taschlerová (born 9 December 2001) is a Czech ice dancer.
-With her brother and skating partner, Filip Taschler, she is the 2020 Nebelhorn Trophy champion and three-time Czech national champion (2022–23, 2025).
-They represented the Czech Republic at the 2022 Winter Olympics.
+With her brother and skating partner, Filip Taschler, she is a seven-time Challenger Series medalist (including two gold) and three-time Czech national champion (2022–23, 2025).
+They represented the Czech Republic at the 2022 and 2026 Winter Olympics.

-On the junior level, she is the 2019 JGP USA bronze medalist and has competed in the final segment at three World Junior Championships, their highest placement being fourteenth in 2019.
-Nationally, she is a three-time Czech national junior champion.
+On the junior level, she is a three-time Czech national junior champion (2018–20), the 2019 JGP USA bronze medalist, and has competed in the final segment at three World Junior Championships, their highest placement being fourteenth in 2019.

 Personal life

-Taschlerová was born on December 9, 2001 in Brno, Czech Republic.
+Taschlerová was born on 9 December 2001, in Brno, Czech Republic.
+Her brother, Filip, is two years older than her.